 The objective of our grant making is to provide a source of funding that enables teachers to be educational innovators who are committed to planning, risk taking and achieving timely results.

 Fast Track Grants are one-year grants that can be up to $3000, with the funding expected to be fully used by the end of the academic year.
 All areas of PreK through 12th grade are eligible for funding, although travel and teacher stipends are not covered by our grants.
-The Application Window for the 2019/20 school year opens 4/1/19 and closes 6/30/19.
+The Application Window for the 2020/21 school year opens 4/1/20 and, due to the Covid-19 pandemic, closes 9/15/20.
 Note that it is to the advantage of applicants to submit their grant application early in the cycle.

 STEM4ME Grants are funded on a rolling basis with amounts up to $3000.
 Grants may run as long as 2 years depending on their scope and complexity and are focused specifically in the areas of science, technology, engineering and math (STEM).
 The objective is for students to create real-world solutions to problems in areas such as renewable energy, ecology, automation, space science and sustainable food production, integrating wherever possible the arts and humanities.